Ila-bura/mewmes/README.md

 <img src="readme/css_warnings.png" >
 </details>

-- The vendor extention warning can be ignored as it is simply an extension not supported by w3c standard css and can be ignored as it is not a code error: [source](https://stackoverflow.com/questions/21889767/warnings-from-w3c-validation-for-css-cant-find-the-warning-message-for-vendor).
+- The vendor extension warning can be ignored as it is simply an extension not supported by w3c standard css and can be ignored as it is not a code error: [source](https://stackoverflow.com/questions/21889767/warnings-from-w3c-validation-for-css-cant-find-the-warning-message-for-vendor).

 ### JSX Validation